nonymousoctopus/NFTickets-V1/DAPP_MOBILE/README.md

 try this (remember to close the terminal and open a new one and log back into eas or it will not detect the chenge to implemintation): https://stackoverflow.com/questions/72951365/could-not-find-method-compile-for-arguments-com-facebook-reactreact-native

+If still failing as expo isn't detecting the changes from compile to implemintation, try:

+expo eject

+then use android studio to build the APKs